margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Greeting by greeting
 Morning by morning
 this day is alive.
-The town is living.
+The town is moving.
-The neighborhood is vivid and moving.
+The neighborhood is vivid.
 The sun shines down with heat.

+Meeting by meeting
+Outing by outing
+setting by setting
+this day is done.
+The home is at peace.
+The greenery spreads on the fence.
+The lights are dimmed.
+The time is there for rest.
+The darkness draws near.

 ## Tennessee and Nashville ##
 Tennessee used to be the west, and the state of the frontier, not just the south.